September 14, 2025

 Exercise.
 For any R with PQR = 0 and PQ\not=0 we have R = (PR/PQ)P + (RQ/PQ)Q.

-David Hilbert noticed Euclid’s axioms were insufficent to determine when a point lies between two other points.
-It is clear that R(t) is between P and Q if and only if 0 < t < 1.
-Grassmann’s algebra provides a coordinate-free way of detecing that.
+David Hilbert noticed Euclid’s axioms were insufficent to determine when a point lies between two points.
+Using Grassman algebra we can define R is between P and Q if and only if PQR = 0, PR/PQ > 0, and RQ/PQ < 1.

 Replacing P,Q,R with Q,R,P and R,P,Q shows all medians of a triange meet at the centroid.